Generic Name: trimethobenzamide (trye METH oh BENZ a mide)

 liver disease; or

 It is not known whether trimethobenzamide will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+Tell your doctor if you are pregnant.

-It is not known whether trimethobenzamide passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether trimethobenzamide passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.